TascoGitGud/Global-Superstore-Sales-Performance-Analysis/README.md

   <img src="Images/Page_2.png" width="100%">
 </p>

-📌 **Analysis 2:**

-- **Observation:** APAC and EU bring in the most revenue, which is expected since they're the biggest markets.
-But Canada - even though it's the smallest market - has the highest profit margin (26.62%).
-On the other hand, EMEA has the lowest profit margin and the highest return rate (6.2%) among the bigger markets.
-EMEA's AOV (average order value) also goes up and down a lot from year to year, which shows its performance isn't very stable yet.

-- **Recommendation:**
-  - 🔴 **Don't expand EMEA yet.** Its low margin and high return rate suggest there are issues to fix first - expanding now would just make those issues bigger.
-  - 🟡 **Study what makes Canada so profitable.** Even though it's small, its model (pricing, products sold, etc.) might work well for similar smaller markets like Africa or LATAM.
+**🌍 Key Findings:**

-  - 🟢 **Keep investing in APAC and EU**, since they are the main markets driving the company's revenue and profit.
+- APAC and EU are the largest revenue drivers, which aligns with their size as major markets
+- Canada, despite being the smallest market, achieves the highest profit margin at 26.62%
+- EMEA has the lowest profit margin among major markets and experiences the highest return rate at 6.2%
+- EMEA's average order value fluctuates significantly year-to-year, suggesting unstable market performance

 #### 3️⃣ Page 3 - Product Analysis